MeerkatBoss/hash_table/README.md

 Usage of SIMD restricts the format of input data and makes program non-portable, but provides a significant performance gain and can be used in cases, where requirements for input format can be easily satisfied and program portability is not required.
+Additionally, some of the most used algorithms are implemented in SIMD.
+For example, hash table might use [Cyclic Redundancy Checks (CRC) ](https://datatracker.ietf.org/doc/html/rfc3385) as a hash function.
+This algorithm is implemented with instructions from SSE4.2 instruction set, thus allowing to calculate the hash function much faster.

 Assembly-based optimizations cannot be applied universally.
-However, if the performance-affecting function can be optimized using assembly, the usage of inline assembly can significantly shorten the program execution time.
+However, if the performance-affecting function can be optimized using assembly language, the usage of inline assembly language can significantly shorten the program execution time.